• Free shipping on all orders

 2. Use a Comb

-After the oily substance and gum have been in contact for a few minutes, use a wide-toothed comb to work the stuck treat loose from your dog’s paw.
+After the oily substance and gum have been in contact for a few minutes, use a wide-toothed comb to work the mess loose from your dog’s paw.
 Work slowly and gently to avoid pulling your dog’s hair.

 3. Wipe the Paw with a Cloth

-If the gum is stubborn, try using a cloth or rag to work it loose.
-You could soak the cloth in more of the oily substance to make removal more effective.
+If the gum is stubborn, use a cloth or rag to work it loose.
+To make the removal more effective, soak the cloth in more of the oily substance.
 Rub steadily but gently to avoid harming or irritating your dog’s paw.

 4. Use Mini Clippers

-If you can access a pair of miniature electric clippers, you could use them to trim off the stuck gum in your dog’s paw hair.
-Don’t use scissors for this task because it is easy to accidentally cut your dog’s skin or paw pads with them.
-Also, only try the clippers if you’re comfortable using them and know how to do it safely.
-Sometimes using ice cubes on the gum to harden it before clipping it out can be helpful.
+If you can access a pair of miniature electric clippers, you can use them to trim off the gum in your dog’s paw hair.
+Please don’t use scissors for this task because it is easy to accidentally cut your dog’s skin or paw pads with them.
+Also, use try the clippers if you’re comfortable using them and know how to do it safely.
+Sometimes, using ice cubes on the gum to harden it before clipping it out can be helpful.

 5. Wash the Paw